QiCai1995/NLP_Twitter_Sentiment/README.md

 ## Data

-We used a dataset from [data.world](https://data.world/crowdflower/brands-and-product-emotions), and the tweet analysis witin the dataset is created and collected by Appen.
+We used a dataset from [data.world](https://data.world/crowdflower/brands-and-product-emotions), and the tweet analysis within the dataset is created and collected by Appen.
 This data set contains over 9,000 tweets about Apple and Google.
 The tweet labels were generated through crowdsourcing and indicate the specific emotion conveyed as well as the product, service, or company to which that emotion is directed, based on the content of the tweets.

 ## Methods

-First step, we prepared our data.
+In the first step, we prepared our data.
-We started of from understanding the data and cleaning the data.
-There was a lot of missing values in the brand/product column so we came up with a loop to assign them to certain product names based on the tweet content.
-For emotion column, we assigned "No emotion" to neutral.
-We also feature engineered a column "Brand" assigning brands Google, Apple, and Unknown to each tweet.
+We started off by understanding the data and cleaning the data.
+There were a lot of missing values in the brand/product column so we came up with a loop to assign them to certain product names based on the tweet content.
+For the emotion column, we assigned "No emotion" to neutral.
+We also feature-engineered a column "Brand" assigning brands Google, Apple, and Unknown to each tweet.

-Second step, we started our EDA process along with WordCloud for visualization.
+In the second step, we started our EDA process along with WordCloud for visualization.
-During the EDA process, we mainly focus on positive and negative tweets for Apple products since that was our business goal. we started with looking into Apple, and later dived deep into iPhone and iPad to extract specific pain points of target products.
+During the EDA process, we mainly focus on positive and negative tweets for Apple products since that was our business goal. we started by looking into Apple and later dived deep into iPhone and iPad to extract specific pain points of target products.
 To use WordCloud, we went over very similar steps as NLP preprocessing.
-We first tokenized the tweets, then removed customized stopwords and punctionations, then lemmatized, and then vectorized using TfidfVectorizer.
+We first tokenized the tweets, then removed customized stopwords and punctuations, then lemmatized, and then vectorized using TfidfVectorizer.

 Lastly, we moved on to modeling.
 We defined our target as positive or negative emotions.
 Features are tokenized words from tweets.
-We started off by creating a pipelines for dummy classifier as our baseline model, the pipeline includes preprocessing steps, SMOTE for class imbalance in our dataset, and instantiating the model.
+We started off by creating a pipeline for a dummy classifier as our baseline model, the pipeline includes preprocessing steps, SMOTE for class imbalance in our dataset, and instantiating the model.
 We tried various models including random forest, logistic regression classifier, Decision Tree, K-nearest Neighbor, and Naive Bayes classifier.
 Also used GridSearch to find the optimal parameters.

 ## Results

-The best model was the logistic regression model based on the accuracy score of 0.87.
+The best model was the logistic regression model based on an accuracy score of 0.87.

 Confusion Matrix